January 7, 2022 – August 8, 2022

 The first phase of the project transforms Koa Gallery into a place for hala processing, preparation, and the weaving of a large moena alolua (two-sided mat) under the direction of Kumu Mahina and Cheryl Pūkahi to be included in the Hawaiʻi Triennial 2022: Pacific Century – E Hoʻomau no Moananuiākea.
 During the second phase, the gallery is reimagined as an open and safe space to research, record, experiment, and engage with oral histories, “traditional” and “contemporary” materials, and unconventional ideas around ulana lauhala.
 In the final phase, KEANAHALA culminates with an installation of newly generated works that grow out of the earlier phases—a wall drawing, watercolor on paper, video projection, window treatment in vinyl, and dimensional floor coverings.

-For additional context and/or information on how to participate in this community-oriented process
+For additional context and/or information on how to participate in this community-oriented process, visit the Keanahala website.

 ʻO Koa Gallery, ua hoʻokahua ʻia i ka makahiki ʻumi kūmāiwa kanawalukūmāhiku, pūnana i‘a ma nā palena ʻole o ke Kulanui Kaiāulu ʻo Kapiʻolani, i ke alo o Laeʻahi, ma ka mokupuni o Oʻahu, Hawaiʻi.
 He wahi i‘a no ka huliāmahi, ke alu like, ka hoʻoulu ma o ka hoʻokau hou ʻia ʻana o ka lā i ka lolo.
 Kākoʻo maoli ʻo Ka Hale Hōʻikeʻike ʻo Koa i nā kaiāulu hana noʻeau o Hawaiʻi, ka Moana Pākīpika, a me nā māhele ʻĀina o ʻĀsia-Pākīpika.
 Alakaʻi ʻia nā hōʻike e ke Ala Nuʻukia o Kapiʻolani Kula Nui Kaiāulu ʻo i‘a hoʻi, e hoʻolako a e hoʻomākaukau i nā haumāna maoli, kūloko, kaumokuʻāina, kauʻāina no ko lākou mua he lako, a pēlā pū me nā ʻōlelo kākoʻo o Hawaiʻi Papa O Ke Ao.

-Koa Gallery, established in 1987, is a venue nested within Kapi‘olani Community College, in the presence of Lē‘ahi, on the island of O‘ahu, Hawai‘i.
-A place for collaboration, engagement, and risk-taking through exhibition-making and public programming, Koa Gallery is especially dedicated to art communities of Hawai‘i, Oceania, and the Asia-Pacific region.
-The gallery’s production is guided by Kapi‘olani Community College’s mission to “prepare indigenous, local, national, and international students for their productive futures,” as well as by the recommendations of Hawai‘i Papa O Ke Ao.
+Established in 1987, Koa Gallery is an arts venue nested on the campus of Kapi‘olani Community College, in the presence of Lē‘ahi, on the island of O‘ahu, Hawaiʻi.
+The gallery is a place for collaboration, engagement, and risk-taking through exhibition-making and public programming.
+Koa Gallery is especially dedicated to the art communities of Hawaiʻi, Oceania, and the Asia-Pacific region.
+Production is guided by Kapiʻolani Community College’s mission to “prepare indigenous, local, national, and international students for their productive futures,” as well as by the recommendations of Hawai‘i Papa O Ke Ao.